Seventh Amendment of the Constitution of Ireland

 The Seventh Amendment of the Constitution (Election of Members of Seanad Éireann by Institutions of Higher Education) Act 1979 is an amendment to the Constitution of Ireland that provides that the procedure for the election of six members of the Senate in the university constituencies could be altered by law.
 It was approved by referendum on 5 July 1979 and signed into law on 3 August of the same year.

+The first statutory change under the terms of the amendment was the Seanad Electoral (University Members) (Amendment) Act 2024, which replaced the three-seat National University of Ireland and Dublin University constituencies with a six-seat Higher Education constituency.

 Background

 In the new Seanad created by the Constitution adopted in 1937, six seats were elected by universities: three by the National University and three by Dublin University (or Trinity College Dublin).
 The government in 1979 proposed splitting up the National University of Ireland (NUI) and creating separate universities in Cork, Dublin, and Galway.
 It was concerned that the outline of seats in the Constitution could act as a bar to this proposal, or that the new proposed universities would lose any representation.
 The constitutional amendment allowed a redistribution of the six university seats between these universities and any other institutions of higher education in the State.
 It also ensured that the section could not be invoked to prohibit the dissolution of either of the named universities.